electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 memory when it falls out of scope.

-However, it is possible to also skip a memory allocation entirely, if desired. eastl::vector<typename T> has a counterpart which allows for an object with an inlined buffer of memory:
+However, it is possible to also skip a memory allocation entirely, if desired.
+`eastl::vector<typename T>` has a counterpart which allows for an object with an inlined buffer of memory:

 	eastl::fixed_vector<typename T, size_type nodeCount, bool enableOverflow = true>

-This buffer allows for enough space to hold a nodeCount number of T objects, skipping any memory allocation at all, until the requested size becomes greater than nodeCount - assuming enableOverflow is True.
-Similarly, there is a counterpart to eastl::tuple_vector<typename...
-Ts>:
+This buffer allows for enough space to hold a nodeCount number of T objects, skipping any memory allocation at all, until the requested size becomes greater than `nodeCount` - assuming `enableOverflow` is True.
+Similarly, there is a counterpart to `eastl::tuple_vector<typename...
+Ts>`:

 	eastl::fixed_tuple_vector<size_type nodeCount, bool enableOverflow, typename...
 Ts>

-This does the similar legwork in creating an inlined buffer, and all of the functionality of tuple_vector otherwise is supported.
-Note the slight difference in declaration, though: nodeCount and enableOverflow are defined first, and enableOverflow is not a default parameter.
+This does the similar legwork in creating an inlined buffer, and all of the functionality of `tuple_vector` otherwise is supported.
+Note the slight difference in declaration, though: `nodeCount` and `enableOverflow` are defined first, and `enableOverflow` is not a default parameter.
 This change arises out of restrictions surrounding variadic templates, in that they must be declared last, and cannot be mixed with default template parameters.

-Similarly, eastl::vector also supports custom Memory Allocator types, through it's template parameters, as its full declaration is actually more like:
+Similarly, `eastl::vector` also supports custom Memory Allocator types, through it's template parameters, as its full declaration is actually more like:

 	eastl::vector<typename T, typename AllocatorType = EASTLAllocatorType>

-However, because such a default template parameter cannot be used with variadic templates, a separate type for tuple_vector is required for such a
+However, because such a default template parameter cannot be used with variadic templates, a separate type for `tuple_vector` is required for such a
 definition:

 	eastl::tuple_vector_alloc<typename AllocatorType, typename...
 Ts>

-Note that tuple_vector uses EASTLAllocatorType as the allocator in TupleVecImpl.
+Note that `tuple_vector` uses EASTLAllocatorType as the allocator in `TupleVecImpl`.

 ## Performance comparisons/discussion

-A small benchmark suite for tuple_vector is included when running the EASTLBenchmarks project.
+A small benchmark suite for `tuple_vector` is included when running the EASTLBenchmarks project.
 It provides the following output on a Core i7 3770k (Skylake) at 3.5GHz, with DDR3-1600 memory.

-The tuple_vector benchmark cases compare total execution time of similar algorithms run against eastl::tuple_vector and std::vector, such as erasing or inserting elements, iterating through the array to find a specific element, sum all of the elements together via operator[] access, or just running eastl::sort on the data containers.
+The `tuple_vector` benchmark cases compare total execution time of similar algorithms run against `eastl::tuple_vector` and `std::vector`, such as erasing or inserting elements, iterating through the array to find a specific element, sum all of the elements together via operator[] access, or just running `eastl::sort` on the data containers.
 More information about the EASTLBenchmarks suite can be found in EASTL/doc/EASTL Benchmarks.html

 Benchmark | STD execution time | EASTL execution time | Ratio
 --------- | -------- | ---------- | -----